Find Affordable College Courses

 San Diego, CA

-With a ranking of #9, University of San Diego did quite well on this year’s best value schools for ecology, evolution and systematics biology students working on their master’s degree.
-USD is a moderately-sized private not-for-profit school located in the city of San Diego.
+University of San Diego ranked #9 on this year’s Best Value Ecology & Systematics Biology Master’s Degree Schools in California list.
+USD is a medium-sized private not-for-profit school located in the large city of San Diego.

 The average tuition and fees for an in-state graduate student at USD are $28,410 a year.

-In addition to its great value ranking, USD is in the top 20% of all schools on our Best Ecology & Systematics Biology Master’s Degree Schools in California list.
+As a testament to the quality of education it offers, USD also is in the top 20% of our Best Ecology & Systematics Biology Master’s Degree Schools in California ranking.

 #10